Why It Works

 Mix on low to moisten, then increase speed to medium and beat until soft, fluffy, and pale, about 8 minutes; halfway through, pause to scrape bowl and beater with a flexible spatula.
 With mixer running, add eggs one at a time, letting each incorporate fully before adding the next.
 Reduce speed to low, then add the flour all at once.
 When flour is incorporated, add chocolate chips and nuts and keep mixing until dough is homogeneous.

 Divide dough into 8 equal portions (about 6 ounces/170g each) and round each into a smooth ball.
-Wrap in plastic and refrigerate at least 12 hours before baking; if well protected from air, the dough can be kept in the fridge up to 1 week.
+Wrap in plastic and refrigerate at least 12 hours before baking; if well protected from air, the dough can be kept in the fridge up to 1 week (see Make Ahead and Storage).

 To Bake: Adjust oven rack to middle position and preheat to 350°F (180°C).
 Line an aluminum half-sheet pan with parchment paper.
 When the oven comes to temperature, arrange up to 4 portions of cold dough on prepared pan, leaving ample space between them to account for spread.
 If you like, sprinkle with additional salt to taste.